Balcoin

 "Balcoin" is the 9th episode of the first season of the CW television series The Secret Circle, and the series' 9th episode overall.
 It was aired on November 10, 2011.
-The episode was written by Andrew Miller andAndrea Newman and it was directed by Brad Turner.
+The episode was written by Andrew Miller and Andrea Newman and it was directed by Brad Turner.

 Plot

 Cassie (Britt Robertson) tries to figure out what the documents that Calvin left her mean.
 No one seems to be able to explain what the symbols on the documents are and her grandmother Jane (Ashley Crow) is unable to help since her memory is messed up after the spell Charles (Gale Harold) did on her.
 The only person who can help Cassie is Calvin himself but she cannot find him in his store (Jake killed him in the "Masked" episode).

 While studying the documents with Jake (Chris Zylka), they find out that her Blackwell bloodline comes from the Balcoin bloodline.
 Cassie cannot understand what that means but it upsets Jake who leaves immediately to inform Isaac (JR Bourne) about it.
 Isaac says that they have to inform the council about it before they attempt to do anything else.

 Charles is trying to check on Jane to see if the spell he did to her works, but he realizes that something is going really wrong when Jane confuses Cassie for Amelia.
 He informs Dawn (Natasha Henstridge) about it and Dawn does not miss the chance to accuse him for what is happening.
 She insists that Charles should give her the crystal but Charles once again refuses to do it.
 They decide to put their plans on hold for a while because the rest of the Elders will sure have their eyes on them after everything that has happened.